 Data transfer.
 That’s the most common use case: imagine you have a glucose meter that patients use at home, and they need an app to read data from this sensor on their mobile phones.

 Location tracking.
 Somewhat of a novelty use case that’s great to impress customers and provide them with an added value of easily navigating inside your clinic.

-In this scenario, a BLE app interacts with special trackers (beacons) and can accurately track user location inside buildings.
+In this scenario, a BLE app interacts with special trackers (Bluetooth beacons) and can accurately track user location inside buildings.

 Audio streaming.
-A nascent technology (for BLE!), improving audio streaming immensely without compromising the battery life of streaming gadgets and earbuds.
+A nascent technology (mind you, for Bluetooth app development!), improving audio streaming immensely without compromising the battery life of streaming gadgets and earbuds.
 Imagine a patient listening to the heartbeat of her newborn and at the same time speaking with their other half (because of the new LC3 codec with support for multi-stream).
 Or a patient, enjoying all the benefits of the BLE technology using her hearing aid.

 Mesh networking.
-Similar to location tracking use cases, but instead you track medical equipment and have many sensors talking to each other.
+Similar to location tracking use cases, but instead you track medical equipment in real time and have many sensors talking to each other using BLE connectivity.
 A Bluetooth LE app that controls a mesh networking platform could allow a clinic to optimize its use of lights too.